ome/omero-iviewer/README.md

 2. apache ant (and therefore a java runtime)
 3. python (for closure's calcdeps.py)

-To build the open layers viewer for the viewer-ng (deploys into libs directory), simply run ```ant``` (default target).
+To build the open layers viewer for viewer-ng (deploys into libs directory), simply run ```ant``` (default target).

 For further options type ```ant -p```.